SamFu1113/Cracking-the-coding-interview/I.The_Interview_Process.md

 #### Can I reapply to the company after I have been rejected?

 It's almost possible, but you usually have to wait a while (6 months to 1 year).
 When you re-interview, your first bad interview usually doesn't affect you much.
-Many people have been rejected by Google or Microsoft,但后来都得到了他们的 offer。
+Many people have been rejected by Google or Microsoft, but later got their offer.